tapjs/tapjs/README.md

 `then` method), then when the promise is rejected or fulfilled, the test will be either ended or failed.

+If the function is not provided, then this will be treated as a `todo` test.

 The options object is the same as would be passed to any assert, with two additional fields that are only relevant for child tests: